 Completion rate and placement

-Completion Rates: Of MPP students who matriculated in the 2014–15 academic year, 72 percent (including full-time and part-time students) completed the degree in two years and 91 percent graduated within four years.
+Of MPP students who matriculated in the 2016-17 academic year, 78 percent (including full time and part time students) completed the degree within two years and 98 percent graduated within four years.

-Placement Rates: For MPP students graduating during the 2018–19 academic year, 95 percent reported employment in the field within six months of graduation*.
-For the 2018-19 graduates, 44 percent went into public sector employment, 36 percent reported jobs in the non-profit sector, 20 percent went to work in the private sector, 0 percent work as staff in academia, and 6 percent continued their education.
+For MPP students graduating during the 2020-21 academic year, 93 percent reported employment in the field within six months of graduation*.
+For the 2020-21 graduates, 27 percent went into public sector employment, 33 percent reported jobs in the nonprofit sector 33 percent went to work in the private sector, 0 percent work as staff in academia, and 1 percent continued their education.

 - Seeking employment: 3 (5%)